harrycresswell/harry/content/writing/de-googling.md

 I have a couple of big tables that I actively manage.
 One for dev resources and the other for [Local London](https://locallondon.life/) content.
 I can’t see much point in moving these over to Notion, so I continue to use Airtable.

 I’d say Airtable feels more Notion-like than Sheets-like.
-If you want a similar experience to Sheets, then [Cryptpad](https://cryptpad.fr/) has a suite of Google replacements.
+But if you want a similar experience to Sheets, then [Cryptpad](https://cryptpad.fr/) has a suite of Google replacements.
 The software is open-source, with the addition of end-to-end encryption.
 Cryptpad also has a strong focus on collaboration.

 ### Google Maps &#8594; Apple Maps + Citymapper